Bukharovsi/draw/adr/006 Error handling.md

 CHOSEN APPROACH

-There is no requirements for internalization, no 3rd party libraries, therefore we can take 1st approach.
+There are no requirements for internalization, no 3rd party libraries, therefore we can take 1st approach.
 But real application requires 2nd.